FacuM/shellscripts/README.md

 # shellscripts
-Some shell scripts made in the boring oments.
+Some shell scripts made in the boring moments.